In a perfect world, budgets would always line up perfectly with actual spending.

 Drivers don't come from a single department.
 There's valuable information gleaned from almost every corner of the company.
 When different departments get a chance to contribute to a project like a driver-based budget, they become more invested in its success.
 Plus, if each section of a company functions as a silo, the budget will only be one dimension and not as effective as one that's all-encompassing.

-The “squeaky wheel gets the grease scenario” is a big factor in traditional budgets.
-Business heads with the biggest, most persuasive personalities may end up getting larger chunks of the budgets than their quieter, laid-back counterparts.
+The "squeaky wheel gets the grease" scenario is a big factor in traditional budgeting.
+The members of the leadership team with the biggest, most persuasive personalities may end up getting larger chunks of the budget than their quieter counterparts.

-Not only is this unfair, it’s not in the best interests of running and growing a company.
-With driver-based budgeting, data pushes the decisions, making them more objective.
+Not only is this unfair — it's also not in the best interests of running and growing a company.
+With driver-based budgeting, data pushes the decisions, making the process more objective.

-Each industry (and company) will have specific drivers, although some of them are relevant across the board.
-Here are some common drivers companies use in their budgets.
+Every industry (and company) will have drivers specific to it, but some of are relevant across the board.
+Here are some common drivers companies use in their budgets:

-These drivers exist inside the company and are unique across companies.
+These drivers exist inside the company, and are unique for eachcompanies.